linw0724-linnet/ubuntu-server-setup/install_docker.md

+# Introduction
 > [!NOTE]
-> This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server
+> This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server on your host machine

+This instruction set will install Docker on your host machine to allow for installation of Docker containers

+Benefits of running programs in Docker containers include the ability to easily backup/update/restore running programs quickly without affecting the rest of the host machine

 -----
+# Instructions
 * Remove any old versions of Docker
 ```
 sudo apt-get remove docker docker.io containerd runc